microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

                 bbbbbbbb-1111-1111-1111-cccccccccccc True                                                                                     aaaaaaaa-6666-7777-8888-bbbbbbbbbbbb MetaData
 ```

-This example demonstrates how to retrieve top two devices from Microsoft Entra ID.
+This example demonstrates how to retrieve two devices from Microsoft Entra ID.
-This command gets the two devices from Microsoft Entra ID.

 ### Example 4: Get a device by display name